 To read the bill go here – http://gencourt.state.nh.us/bill_status/billText.aspx?sy=2021&id=1073&txtFormat=pdf&v=current

-WHAT: This Action Alert is the second in the campaign to Save NH’s Threatened & Endangered Species (T&E) from threats of development.
+WHAT: This campaign is to Save NH’s Threatened & Endangered Species (T&E) from threats of development.
 The campaign is based on keeping strong our NH Endangered Species Conservation Act (RSA 212-A, ESCA) and making it stronger, not weaker.
 The goal is to stop the State from weakening the ESCA law and the rules/regulations that guide the actions of both the NH Department of Environmental Services (DES) and the NH Fish & Game Department (F&G).

 WHY this action now: Developers have contacted officials high up in the NH government to complain because their projects are caught up in a bottleneck at NH Fish & Game Department that reviews the projects for impacts that harm threatened & endangered wildlife.
 The Department of Environmental Services is supporting SB 129 with the hope that it will relieve the bottleneck, but the fact is that the backup of cases is caused by the insufficient number of staff at Fish & Game unable to quickly handle a higher number of required reviews.
 In the background, the Attorney General’s Office is advocating for SB 129 because it would legalize “minimum” harm, which is the true goal of SB 129.
 We cannot let that happen.